Sheshagiri/fstat-cache/README.md

 TBD

 ## Limitations
+- Only works for files that are already existing before creating the cache as we are only listening for MODIFY and DELETE events from inotify python wrapper
 - As of now only absolute paths are supported, there is not support for watching the whole directory
 - Works only on Linux.
 Doesn't work on Windows and MacOS